Artists’ Adaptability Circles (AAC)

 PROCESS

-AAC lead artists are selected through an invited nomination process centering trusted relationships between participating organizations and community-based artists.
-Once lead artists and their areas of focus are selected by advisor consensus, lead artists are entrusted to select up to four Bay Area artists to join their circle.
+AAC lead artists were selected through an invited nomination process centering trusted relationships between participating organizations and community-based artists.
+Once lead artists and their areas of focus were selected by advisor consensus, lead artists were entrusted to select up to four Bay Area artists to join their circle.

-Over the course of the 2-year program, artists meet independently and attend cross-circle meetings centering tools and trainings from EAP’s community-created curriculum.
-Lead artists also attend monthly meetings to check in with AAC administrative leadership and to problem-solve any issues that arise during the process.
-All artists receive a stipend for their participation ($2,000, with lead artists receiving $4,000) that reflects the estimated hours of participation at a Bay Area living wage of $50/hour, and each circle receives $10,000 of flexible funding to support movement on their issue.
+Over the course of the 2-year program, artists met independently and attended cross-circle meetings centering tools and trainings from EAP’s community-created curriculum.
+Lead artists also attended monthly meetings to check in with AAC administrative leadership and to problem-solve any issues that arose during the process.
+All artists received a stipend for their participation ($2,000, with lead artists receiving $4,000) that reflected the estimated hours of participation at a Bay Area living wage of $50/hour, and each circle received $10,000 of flexible funding to support movement on their issue.

-There are no anticipated events or outputs from AAC circles.
-Rather, circles are encouraged to use the time and funding to support self-directed movement on their issue (which may result in group retreats, equipment purchase, additional artist stipends, community actions/events, etc.)
+There were no anticipated events or outputs from AAC circles.
+Rather, circles were encouraged to use the time and funding to support self-directed movement on their issue (which may have resulted in group retreats, equipment purchase, additional artist stipends, community actions/events, etc.).

 ADVISORY TEAM

-The AAC is overseen by an advisory team of administrative, funding and organizational partners who collectively guide and support the initiative.
-This group currently includes:
+The AAC was overseen by an advisory team of administrative, funding and organizational partners who collectively guided and supported the initiative.
+This group included:

 Alyssarhaye Graciano